 Crispy duck is a uniquely Balinese cuisine apart from the famous Babi Guling.
 The duck smaller in size is marinated for couple hours with mix spices allowing the flavours to penetrate through the duck.
 Then they boil the meat till tender and deep fry till crispy golden brown and pairs with sambal terasi, pickled onions and some vegetables.

 - Bebek Tepi Sawah (Pic Above)

 2. Babi Guling

-Babi Guling or Roast Suckling Pig is one of Bali’s most iconic food, marinated with Turmeric, lemongrass, kaffir and chili and stuff with other spices before roasting.
-Every part of the pig is fully utilize in the dish with crispy skin, tender meat, deep fried intestine, smokey satay and even blood sausages.
+Babi Guling or Roast Suckling Pig is one of Bali’s most iconic food, marinated with Turmeric, lemongrass, kaffir and chilli and stuff with other spices before roasting.
+Every part of the pig is fully utilized in the dish with crispy skin, tender meat, deep-fried intestine, smokey satay and even blood sausages.

 Price : USD3 to USD9 (RM10-RM35 / SGD4 – SGD12)

 - Pak Malen Seminyak